cyberrangecz/docs/docs/user-guide-advanced/sandboxes/topology-definition.md

 debian-10-x86_64                            | debian
 kali-linux-2019.4-amd64                     | debian
 ubuntu-bionic-x86_64                        | ubuntu
+windows-10-0.2.0                            | windows
+windows-server-2019                         | windows

-For routers, it is strongly recommended to use the `debian-9-x86_64` image.
+For routers, it is strongly recommended using the `debian-9-x86_64` image.

 [How to list OpenStack images](../../../../installation-guide/base-infrastructure/#configuration)